#1 BOCA PAIN MANAGEMENT

 Low "T" symptoms or low testosterone can be treated effectively with a variety of FDA approved medications and supplements.

-Dr. John Girard MD is a Diplomat of The American Anti-Aging Society with Advanced Hormone Training.
+Our physician is a Diplomat of The American Anti-Aging Society with Advanced Hormone Training.
 When requested he will order the appropriate testing and hormone replacements.

 Careful adjustments will be required based on your response and repeated blood levels.